raspberrypilearning/freecad-dice/en/step_5.md

 You'll probably notice in the **Tasks** tab that the sketch has a large number of degrees of freedom.

 --- task ---
-Yse the *Create a coincident constraint on the selected item* icon to place a circle at each of the corners of your construction geometry.
+Use the *Create a coincident constraint on the selected item* icon to place a circle at each of the corners of your construction geometry.

 ![ConstraintPointOnPoint](images/ConstraintPointOnPoint.png)